Kshao09/DragonGame/README.md

 - PowerUp allows Player to shoot from top and bottom of character for a certain time frame

--Lucky Fish to give you a chance at powerUp
+- Lucky Fish to give you a chance at powerUp

 - Hit by fish takes away points